 WordPress has a lot of unused CSS that needs to be optimized.
 Regarding this issue, most plugin refinements cause the website to crash.

-Lazy render elements: this strategy allows you to skip elements on a page until the user attracts them.
+This strategy allows you to skip elements on a page until the user attracts them.
 It can speed up the site and improve page load time.
-Use this feature by choosing CSS selectors that target the parts to lazy-render.
-WP elements like comments and footer parts don’t need to load fast.
-With the latest update, users can even pick elements from the block AND Gutenberg editor.

 4. Simple Font Adjustments